daigotanaka/daigotanaka.github.io/a-case-for-human-data-science.md

 decision-making capacity with machine learning, but still maintains the scientific rigor when the hypothesis is generated, the data is collected, and the bias was assessed.
-The practitioners of data science must have empathy to the human value system and ethics and the ability to convey the message that effectively urges the people to take action.
+The practitioners of data science must have empathy to the human value system and ethics.
+They also master the art of conveying the message that effectively urges the people to take action.

 **This is a case for human data science**, not a blind machine learning delegation.
 This is why I founded Anelen.